adeelrehmancs/adeelrehmancs/README.md

 ### Research Statement

 > I work on Mobile Edge Computing (MEC) systems, moving computational offloading and resource allocation away from intractable offline search and static supervised models toward model-free, adaptive Deep Reinforcement Learning (DRL) orchestration.
-My evaluation methodology is systems-first: focusing on inference latency, CPU/memory footprint, and the computational overhead of the orchestration agent itself on constrained edge nodes, alongside robustness under adversarial or noisy telemetry.
-The goal is orchestration that is not just theoretically optimal, but physically deployable.
+My current methodology is systems-first: focusing on real-time inference latency, CPU/memory footprint, and the computational overhead of the orchestration agent itself on constrained edge nodes.
+As I look toward my PhD, my goal is to extend this deployable architecture by securing these centralized DRL agents against adversarial perturbations and noisy telemetry.
+My ultimate objective is orchestration that is not just theoretically optimal and physically deployable, but actively trustworthy.

 ---